iron0012/tdhopper.com/content/articles/2017-03-31-web-development-and-design-for-the-backend-developer.md

 A few months back, I decided to stop watching Netflix on the treadmill and instead use those 45 minutes each morning to learn; in particular, I've been trying to learn more about modern(ish) web design and development.
 My work has a subscription to [Safari Books Online](http://safaribooksonline.com) which gives me access to copious technical books and video tutorials.

-The number of resources available on Safari (along with Youtube, blog posts, etc) is astounding.
+The number of resources available on Safari (along with YouTube, blog posts, etc) is astounding.
 I started many video tutorials on Safari that I quickly realized weren't going to be useful.
 Yet there many gems to be found, which I share here with you.

 What follows is an overview of the technologies I've realized I need to learn more about and links to the resources I've found valuable in learning about them.
 If you think there are gaps I haven't yet filled or better resources than I've listed below, I'd love your feedback.